olifrost/olifrost.github.io/_posts/2015-03-25-thehomelessperiod.md

 ![](/blog/thehomelessperiod-1.jpeg)

-So with two others, we set out to speak with those affected.
+So with two friends, I set out to speak with those affected.

 I made a site and a film to support a petition that went live at [TheHomelessPeriod.com](http://TheHomelessPeriod.com)